edawson/tidysig/README.md

 ![R-CMD-check](https://github.com/edawson/tidysig/workflows/R-CMD-check/badge.svg)

 ## Introduction
 tidysig is an R package for plotting mutational signatures / mutational contexts in the tidyverse style.
-It produces ggplot2 plots of SBS96 and ID83 features which can then be modified with standard ggplot2 layers.
+It produces ggplot2 plots of SBS96
+and ID83 features which can then be modified with standard ggplot2 layers.
+It attempts to make plotting signatures simpler by requiring strict formatting and abstracting as much as possible.

 ## Installation